Ekaterina Makarova: 2009

 Makarova started the 2009 season at Sydney where she lost in the first round to third seed and eventual champion, Elena Dementieva.
 At the Australian Open, she was defeated in the second round by third seed, compatriot, and eventual finalist Dinara Safina.

 At the Open GdF Suez, Makarova lost in the first round to Daniela Hantuchová.
 In Dubai, she was defeated in the first round by Sania Mirza.
 At the Indian Wells Open, she lost in the second round to 19th seed Anna Chakvetadze.
 Competing at the Miami Open, she reached the fourth round where she was defeated by Li Na.

-Seeded sixth at the Morocco Open, Makarova reached her first WTA singles final; she lost in a one-sided final to top seed Anabel Medina Garrigues.
-In doubles, she and Alisa Kleybanova made it to the final where they were defeated by Sorana Cîrstea/Maria Kirilenko.
-Seeded sixth at the Estoril Open, she made her second WTA singles final where she lost to Yanina Wickmayer.
+Seeded sixth at the Morocco Open, Makarova reached her first WTA Tour singles final; she lost in a one-sided match to top seed Anabel Medina Garrigues.
+In doubles, she and Alisa Kleybanova made it to the final where they were defeated by Sorana Cîrstea and Maria Kirilenko.
+Seeded sixth at the Estoril Open, she made her second singles final where she lost to Yanina Wickmayer.
 At the French Open, she was defeated in the first round by 18th seed Anabel Medina Garrigues.

 Seeded sixth in Birmingham, Makarova lost in the first round to Stefanie Vögele.
 Getting past qualifying at the Aegon International, she reached the quarterfinals where she was defeated by sixth seed and eventual champion, Caroline Wozniacki.
-At Wimbledon, she lost in the second round to Carla Suárez Navarro.
+At Wimbledon, she lost in round two to Carla Suárez Navarro.
 Seeded sixth in Palermo, Makarova was defeated in the second round by Olga Govortsova.
 Starting her US Open Series at the LA Women's Championships, Makarova lost in the second round to 17th seed Sabine Lisicki.
 In Cincinnati, she fell in the first round to qualifier Olga Govortsova.
-At the Rogers Cup, she was defeated in the first round by Virginie Razzano.
-Playing in Connecticut at the Pilot Pen Open, she lost in the first round to compatriot Anastasia Pavlyuchenkova.
-At the US Open, she was defeated in the first round by Gisela Dulko.
+At the Rogers Cup, she was defeated in round one by Virginie Razzano.
+Playing at the Connecticut Open, she lost in the first round to compatriot Anastasia Pavlyuchenkova.
+At the US Open, she was defeated in her opener by Gisela Dulko.

 At the Korea Open, Makarova lost in the first round to eighth seed Sybille Bammer.
-In Tokyo, she was defeated in the first round by 11th seed Agnieszka Radwańska.
+In Tokyo, she was defeated in round one by 11th seed Agnieszka Radwańska.
 At the China Open, she made it to the second round where she lost to second seed Serena Williams.
 In doubles, she and Alla Kudryavtseva reached the final where they were defeated by Hsieh Su-wei/Peng Shuai.
-Her final tournament of the season was at home in Moscow.
-She lost in the first round to Lucie Šafářová.
+Her final tournament of the season was at home in Moscow where she suffered another first-round loss from Lucie Šafářová.

-Makarova ended the year ranked 60 in singles and 20 in doubles.